 - rely on long-term assumptions such as future population growth and economic growth

-- incorporate the Treasury’s forecasts and projections of net migration, which reaches 40,800 by the final forecast year and then declines by 2,000 per year to reach 25,000 by 2033/34, which is two years before the end of projection period
+- incorporate the Treasury’s forecasts and projections of net migration, which reaches 39,800 by the final forecast year and then declines by 1,500 per year to reach 25,000 by 2036/37, which is the final year of the projection period

 - include some degree of transition in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period